kptdev/kpt/site/guides/namespace-provisioning-ui.md

   ![finalized-blueprint](/static/images/porch-ui/blueprint/finalized-blueprint.png)

 So, with that, we created a blueprint from scratch and published it in blueprint repo.
-You should be able to see the blueprint in the `git` repo as well.
+You should be able to see the blueprint in the `git` repository as well.

 ## Create deployable instance of a blueprint